 Warp: The thread or yarn that is put on the loom to serve as the base for your weaving.
 Think of it as your canvas.

 Weft: What you weave into the warp.
 This can be anything from beads to wool to silk to novelty threads . . . whatever your heart desires.

-Warp Sett: The space between warp threads Selvages: The four sides of your piece.
+Warp Sett: The space between warp threads

+Selvages: The four sides of your piece.

 Shed: The space between a lowered and raised set of warps through which you pass your weft or your beads in order to weave them into the warp threads.

 Heddle: A heddle attaches your shedding device to your warp threads.
 Used only when weaving tapestry and bead weaving WITH the shedding device, heddles can be either ordered pre-made or you can make them yourself!

 Top Beam: The top beam of every Mirrix Loom is made of aluminum and has rounded edges.

 Bottom Beam: The bottom beam of every Mirrix Loom is made of aluminum and has rounded edges.
 Looms size 28" and larger have double bottom beams for strength.

 Copper Side Bar: Each loom has copper side bars.

 Threaded Rod: Threaded rod that fits into the copper side bars allows you to adjust the height of your loom and tighten the tension.

 Wing-Nut: Wing-nuts are used to adjust the tension on your warp and the height of your loom.

 Warp Coil Tray: This tray (which is not on the Mini Mirrix or Sam Loom) holds your springs/ warp coils in place at the top of the loom.

 Wooden Clip: Wooden clips (not on the Mini Mirrix or Sam Looms) have two functions: To hold your warping bar when warping and to (optionally) hold the shedding device.

 Fold-Out Leg: These legs fold-out to allow your loom to stand steadily on any flat surface.
 The Mini Mirrix does not have legs, the Lani Loom has one and the rest have two.

 Shedding Device: This device raises warp threads to make weaving tapestry or beads faster and easier.
 It comes standard on all looms 16" and larger, but does not have to be used.

 Shedding Device Handle: This handle operates the shedding device.
 It can be replaced by an electric treadle if you are weaving tapestry.

 Warp Coil: Warp coils (also called springs) space your warp threads.
 Choose different warp coils depending on the size or thickness of the beads or warp and weft you are using.

 Warping Bar: This bar is what your warp gets tied to when warping.
 It also helps you to 'advance' your weaving to the back of the loom for more weaving room.
 This bar is not used for the "easy warp" method of warping.

 Allen Wrench: This wrench loosens and tightens the bars on the shedding device.

 Flat Wrench: The flat wrench is helpful for tightening and loosening the wing-nuts.

-2 WARPING Warping for bead weaving with the shedding device is fairly straightforward, but we do recommend that the first time you warp, you warp a thin piece just to get the hang of putting heddles on.
-Once you get comfortable with warping, warping a wider piece will be easier to do!
+WARPING

+Warping a Mirrix Loom is straightforward and relatively simple, but it is important to pay attention as you're warping to make sure you aren't making any mistakes, especially when putting on your heddles.

+Click here for some information on heddle troubleshooting.

 If you are weaving a thin piece relative to the size of your loom, you will want to warp your piece on one side to keep the warping bar balanced.
 You can learn more about balancing the warping bar here.